tiagorvmartins/pirple-homework-assignment-3/README.md

 #### [GET] http://localhost:3000/menu

-Requires authentication in header, the token key like this:
+Requires authentication in header, the token key and also the userid in header:

 token : 3vwqxudaw6fmf9sowjdu
+userid: 19231239sadkanxakjsndaskjnkxajsnd

 Returns the list of possible pizza's to select, not hardcoded, but each pizza exist on a separate file called 'menuitems' in the data folder.